Bake or Break

 • Blueberries – Smaller berries will work far better in these little muffins.
 They’re also more flavorful!

-Is It Better to Use Fresh or Frozen Blueberries for Muffins?
+Should I Use Fresh or Frozen Blueberries in These Muffins?

 You can use either!
 If you do choose to use frozen berries, make sure they’re still frozen when you add them to the batter, not thawed.
 This way, they won’t turn your muffins blue!

-The beautiful thing about blueberry muffins is how easy they are to whip up!
+The beautiful thing about sour cream blueberry muffins is how easy they are to whip up!
+Let’s get into it:

-Bake.
-Place the muffin pan in the oven and bake for 10 to 12 minutes, or until the edges are lightly browned and the centers are set.
+• Bake the muffins.
+Place the muffin pan in the oven and bake for 10-12 minutes, or until the edges are lightly browned and the centers are set.

 Tips for Success

 Here are some of my best tips for perfect mini blueberry muffins!
-For more hints, see this post: Tips for Baking Muffins
+For more hints, see this post on tips for baking muffins.

-• Don’t over-mix.
+• Don’t over-mix the batter.
 This is probably one of the most common issues with making muffins!
 When you over-mix, too much gluten develops, resulting in tough muffins.

 • Use room temperature ingredients.
 Let both the sour cream and eggs come to room temperature and you’ll be rewarded with a lighter, fluffier texture.

-• What about using yogurt?
+• Use yogurt if you don’t have sour cream.
 Yes, you can swap the sour cream for yogurt!
 Just be sure to use a whole milk yogurt here.

 How to Store

-Store these muffins in an airtight container at room temperature for up to 3 days.
+Store these sour cream blueberry muffins in an airtight container at room temperature for up to 3 days.
+They may last for a few more days if you store them in the fridge.

-You can freeze your Blueberry Sour Cream Mini Muffins for up to 3 months.
-Place them in an airtight container or freezer bag; let them thaw at room temperature or warm them up for a few seconds in the microwave.
+You can freeze your mini blueberry sour cream muffins for up to 3 months.
+Place them in an airtight container or freezer bag; let them thaw at room temperature or warm them up for a few seconds in the microwave when you’re ready to enjoy them again.

 More Berry Muffin Recipes